Easy configuration of PTZ cameras in Xeoma

 - Try “Simple search for local cameras” via ‘+’ menu again, sometimes it helps

-- Check that you’re connected under User with permission to use PTZ (Main menu – Remote access – Users), alternatively connect under Administrator in Xeoma
+- Check that you’re connected under the User with permission to use PTZ (Main menu – Remote access – Users), alternatively connect under Administrator in Xeoma

 However, for some cameras special actions are required.
 For example, for Hikvision DS-2DE3304W-DE you need to enable “Hikvision-CGI” and set the authentication to “digest/basic”.
 Enabling ONVIF and creating an ONVIF user with your camera’s user/password credentials might be also required.